 The Lufthansa Aviation Center is one of the first buildings in Germany to officially call itself a "Green Building".
 The reason for this is not merely the nine gardens, which, as natural "lungs", support the air conditioning of the building, but state-of-the-art technologies and highly effective thermal insulation.
-That's why the LAC consumes just under 60 percent less heating energy than conventional buildings.
+That's why the LAC consumes just 25 percent less heating energy than conventional buildings.
 The result: 12,000 tons of CO2 less in the Rhine-Main region – every year.

 The LAC thus symbolizes the sense of responsibility of the Group, which continuously invests in a modern, energy-efficient fleet.

 LAC's annual heating energy consumption lies 25 percent below the standards of the Energy Saving Decree (EnEV) of 2007

 Award for Deutsche Lufthansa AG by the European Commission due to the energy efficiency of LAC

 Annual C02 saving of 1,200 tonnes thanks to the low energy concept

 High quality requirements on heat insulation properties of building components

 Double glazing in the atriums, triple glazing in double shell

 Gardens as „climate and noise cushions"

 Rainwater from the roof is channelled to a cistern with 200 m3 capacity